ozanyetkin/ozanyetkin.github.io/README.md

 ### Image Processing Utility

-To regenerate project thumbnails with consistent branding:
+To regenerate project thumbnails with consistent color palette, -*hope you are as picky as I am about colors*:

 ```bash
 # Navigate to the project directory